decourtney/nextjs-portfolio-060724/app/notes.md

 \*\*\* currently working on About section

+\*\* useStateContext hook works as a event/subscriber system allowing me to utilize the scroll line to enable/disable sections

 1. Landing Page - is to be the home of the animation currently sitting on SVGator.
 Not entirely sure it will fit perfectly so its still an optional page.

 2. Home Section